MichaelDemidov/Firebird-Auto-Updater/README.md

     Components=clientcomponent
     Tasks=copyfbclienttosystask,copyfbclientasgds32task
     ```
-5. The `[Setup]` section name is not needed, and the list of keys from it can be copied to the `[installer]` section of the our config file.
+5. The `[Setup]` section name itself is not needed, and the list of keys and their values from it can be copied to the `[installer]` section of the our config file.
 However, some changes need to be made to this list:
     * firstly, the key names are not converted to upper case.
 I don’t know for sure whether this should be done, but just in case I do it,
     * instead of the `TYPE` key, this file contains `SetupType`, I rename it to `TYPE`,
     * I also add the line `DIR=%FbDir%\Firebird_...`, the name of the folder (`Firebird_...`) depends on the major version of Firebird (see above),